Lynda Thompson Ph.D., Michael Thompson, M.D.

 handouts, our hotel per participant lecture room cost (includes snacks), boat transit….

-A $500 deposit will secure your spot.
-Full payment should be received by April 2014 at the very latest. $100 is NON-REFUNDABLE should a participant have to withdraw before April 20 for the May-June workshop and before August 10 for the October workshop.
-For withdrawal after May 10 for the May workshop and August 25 for the October workshop we must have $ 175 non-refundable to pay some of our committed costs.
-Thank-you for your understanding in this.
+A $500+tax deposit will secure your spot.
+Full payment should be received by May 18, 2015 at the very latest. $100 is NON-REFUNDABLE should a participant have to withdraw before May 18 for the May-June workshop.
+For withdrawal after May 18 we must charge $175 non-refundable to pay some of our committed costs.
+Thank-you for your understanding in this matter.

 Organizers reserve the right to cancel the workshop if there are fewer than 12 paid-up participants 4 weeks prior to the meeting.
 (Notification of a cancellation will be by both e-mail and telephone message to address and number provided by participant.)
 Full refund of fee paid for the course will be returned by check to the address and name provided by participants.
 However, we are not responsible for any other expenses such as restricted or non-refundable airfares or room and board. – NOTE: We have never had to cancel a Stoney lake workshop in the past.